-touille that I cooked was based on a classic recipe.
-Trying to describe umami is almost impossible.
-We just have to accept it, and say it is there.
-It is part of what we feel, part of what we taste and part of, most importantly, what we enjoy about food.
 Kenzo Kurihara Professor emeritus.
-Hokkaido University Umami is found universally in foods around the world. rounding other tastes to offer a smoother, more subtle flavor experience.
+Hokkaido University (Japan) Umami is found universally in foods around the world, rounding other tastes to offer a smoother, more subtle flavor experience.
 Using foods particularly high in umami results in dishes with mellow taste.

-edge the benefits of umami, for example by making stock from the likes of kombu and katsuobushi.
+Hotel de Mikuni French restaurants the world over now acknowledge the benefits of umami, for example by making stock from the likes of kombu and katsuobushi.
 French cuisine is my specialty, but I'm also from Hokkaido, which is renowned for its kombu.
 My cooking takes a French base and adds umami, the fifth taste, discovered in Japan, to create original "Mikuni" dishes.